therakisback/Through-the-Forests-of-Threnody/README.md

 ### A small game demo inspired by the Brandon Sanderson Novella 'Shadows for Silence in the Forests of Hell'

 ## Overview
-This project was created as a project for University College Dublin's Game Development class.
+This project was created in under a month as a project for University College Dublin's Game Development class.
 With the requirement of making a "corridor game", and inspired by the popular mobile game "Into the Dead".
 Through the Forests of Threnody is a game about being a courier in a world that has three Simple Rules:
  * Do not kindle a flame